 HIPAA Compliance requires the protection of sensitive healthcare data in every possible way.
 Jotform takes the necessary measures to protect healthcare data while they are stored in the Jotform HIPAA Compliance system.
 However, sharing this data on insecure channels may still result in HIPAA violations.

 One of the insecure channels is emails.
-Only a few specialized email service is providing end-to-end email encryption and using secure communication channels for emails (SSL) is not sufficient to avoid a potential data breach.
-So, delivering form submission data with Jotform’s Notification or AutoResponder emails is an example of carrying sensitive healthcare data into an insecure medium and causing a HIPAA violation.
+Only a few specialized email services are providing end-to-end email encryption and using secure communication channels for emails (SSL) is not sufficient to avoid a potential data breach.
+So, delivering form submission data with Jotform’s Notification or Autoresponder emails is an example of carrying sensitive healthcare data into an insecure medium and causing a HIPAA violation.
 On the other hand, both emails are crucial for many use-cases and they are just irreplaceable for many Jotform users.

-This guide assumes you already know how to set up Notification and AutoResponder emails for your forms.
-If you need detailed information on them, you can read “Setting up Email Notifications“ and “Setting up an Autoresponder Email” or “Jotform User Guide / Form Emails“ sections.
+This guide assumes you already know how to set up Notification and Autoresponder emails for your forms.
+If you need detailed information on them, you can read the “Setting up Email Notifications“ and “Setting up an Autoresponder Email“ guides or check the “Jotform User Guide – Form Emails“ page.